HMKnapp/spotify-ripper/README.rst

     wget http://ftp.us.debian.org/debian/pool/non-free/f/fdk-aac/libfdk-aac-dev_0.1.4-2+b1_armhf.deb
     sudo dpkg -i libfdk-aac-dev_0.1.4-2+b1_armhf.deb

-    Note: If at any time there is an error about broken packages, just issue this command: sudo apt install --fix-broken
+    Note that if at any time there is an error about broken packages, just issue this command: sudo apt install --fix-broken

 Upgrade